 Most graduates have found employment as Physiotherapists without difficulty, mainly within the NHS.
 A small number have taken up posts in private healthcare.
-Physiotherapy graduates can Page 18 of 19
+Physiotherapy graduates can also enrol in further Masters level study, and are encouraged to become Practice Educators and sessional lecturers within the university to share their experiences of graduate practise.